 The morning arose, and the solemnities being performed, I came forth consecrated in twelve sacerdotal garments, in a dress indeed very religious, but of which I am not forbidden by any law to speak, because it was seen by many who were then present.
-For, by order of the priest, I ascended a wooden throne, which was in the very middle of the sacred building [i.e. of the temple], and was placed before the image of the Goddess, and there I sat conspicuous, in a garment which was . indeed linen, but was elegantly painted.
+For, by order of the priest, I ascended a wooden throne, which was in the very middle of the sacred dwelling [i. e. of the temple]. and was placed before the image of the Goddess, and there I sat conspicuous, in a garment which was indeed linen, but was elegantly painted.
 A precious cloak also depended from my shoulders behind my back as far as to my heels.
-Nevertheless, to whatever part of me you directed your view, you might see that I was remarkable by the animals which were painted round my vestment in various colours.
+Nevertheless, to whatever part of me you directed your view, you might see that I was remarkable. by the animals which were painted round my vestment in various colours.
 Here were Indian dragons, there Hyperborean griffins, which the other hemisphere generates in the form of a winged animal.
 Men devoted to the service of divinity call this cloak the Olympic garment.
-But in my right hand I carried a burning torch; and my head was decorously encircled with a crown. the shining leaves of the palm tree projecting from it like rays of light.
-Thus being adorned like the sun, and placed so as to resemble a statue, on a sudden, the veils being drawn aside.
-I was exhibited to the eyes of the people.
-Afterwards, I celebrated the most joyful day of my initiation, as my natal day,21 by delightfully pleasant and facetious banquets. third day also was celebrated with the same ceremonies, and was accompanied by a religious breakfast, and the legitimate consummation of the initiation.
-And having staid for some days in that place, I enjoyed through the divine image [ie. the image of the Goddess] an inexplicable pleasure; being indebted to it for a benefit which can never be repaid.
-Nevertheless, through the admonition of the Goddess, having suppliantly given her thanks, though not such as she deserved, yet to the
+But in my right hand I carried a burning torch; and my head

-20 In my Dissertation on the Eleusinian and Bacchic Mysteries, to which I refer the reader, I have shown that the developement of the principles from which the soul descended, accompanied by a vision of those principles, formed a part of the sacred mysteries; that $\epsilon\pi\sigma\pi/\epsilon\iota\alpha$, or inspection, consisted in beholding the Gods themselves invested with a resplendent light; and that this was symbolical of those transporting visions, which the virtuous soul will constantly enjoy in a future state; and of which it is able to gain some ravishing glimpses, even while connected with the present body.
+• In my Dissertation on the Eleusinian and Bacchic Mysteries, to which I refer the reader, I have shown that the development of the principles from which the soul descended, accompanied by a vision of those principles, formed a part of the sacred mysteries; that swowlsta, or inspection, consisted in beholding the Gods themselves invested with a resplendent light; and that this was symbolical of those transporting visions, which the virtuous soul will constantly enjoy in a future state; and of which it is able to gain some ravishing glimpses, even while connected with the present body.